cortex/ripasso/README.md

 # ripasso
 [![Build Status](https://travis-ci.org/cortex/ripasso.svg?branch=master)](https://travis-ci.org/cortex/ripasso)

-A simple password manager written in Rust
+A simple password manager written in Rust.

-The root crate `ripasso` is as a library for accessing and decrypting passwords stored in pass format (GPG-encrypted files), with a file-watcher event emitter.
+The root crate `ripasso` is a library for accessing and decrypting passwords stored in pass format (GPG-encrypted files), with a file-watcher event emitter.

-Multiple UI:s in different stages of develapment are available in subcrates.
+Multiple UI's in different stages of development are available in subcrates.

-To build all UI:s
+To build all UI's:
 ```
 cargo build --all
 ```

-PRs are very welcome!
+PR's are very welcome!

 ## History
 This is a reimplementation of https://github.com/cortex/gopass in Rust.
-I started it mainly because since https://github.com/go-qml/qml is unmaintaned.
+I started it mainly because https://github.com/go-qml/qml is unmaintained.
 Also, using a safe language for your passwords seems like a good idea.

 It has not yet reached feature-parity, but the basic functionality works.
 If this plays out well, it will replace gopass.

-## UI:s
+## UI's

 ### Cursive - Terminal interface
 ![Screenshot of ripasso-cursive](doc/ripasso-cursive.png)